RedThree1/lanestacy.github.io/README.md

 # lanestacy.github.io
 My portfolio of projects, old and new!

-These projects have were created during my education.
+These projects were created during my education.
 They're usually simple little games, but they mean a lot to me.